Kathleen Norris Libri

 A New York Times Notable Book of the Year, this work captivates readers with its compelling narrative and rich character development.
 It explores profound themes that resonate deeply, engaging with the complexities of human experience and emotion.
 The story is set against a backdrop that enhances the plot, offering insights into the characters' lives and the challenges they face.
 This book promises a thought-provoking journey that leaves a lasting impression on its audience.

-Why would a married woman with a thoroughly Protestant background and often more doubt than faith be drawn to the ancient practice of monasticism, to a community of celibate men whose days are centered around a rigid schedule of prayer, work, and scripture?
-This is the question that Kathleen Norris herself asks as, somewhat to her own surprise, she found herself on two extended residencies at a Benedictine monastery.
-Yet upon leaving the monastery, she began to feel herself transformed, and the daily events of her life on the Great Plains - from her morning walk to her going to sleep at night - gradually took on new meaning.
-She found that in the monastery, time slowed down, offering a new perspective on community, family, and even small-town life.
-By coming to understand the Benedictine practice of celibacy, she felt her own marriage enriched; through the communal reading aloud of the psalms every day, her notion of the ancient oral tradition of poetry came to life; and even the mundane task of laundry took on new meaning through the lens of Benedictine ritual.
-Kathleen Norris here takes us through a liturgical year, as she experienced it both within the monastery and outside it.
-She shows us, from the rare perspective of someone who is both insider and outsider, how immersion in the cloistered world -- its liturgy, its rituals, its sense of community -- can impart meaning to everyday events and deepen our secular lives, no matter what our faith may be
+Why would a married woman with a Protestant background and more doubt than faith be drawn to monasticism and a community of celibate men?
+This is the question Kathleen Norris explores as she unexpectedly spends time at a Benedictine monastery.
+Upon leaving, she feels transformed, and the daily events of her life on the Great Plains—from morning walks to bedtime—gain new significance.
+In the monastery, time slows down, offering fresh perspectives on community, family, and small-town life.
+Understanding the Benedictine practice of celibacy enriches her own marriage, while the communal reading of psalms brings the ancient oral tradition of poetry to life.
+Even mundane tasks like laundry take on new meaning through the lens of Benedictine ritual.
+Norris guides us through a liturgical year, sharing her experiences both inside and outside the monastery.
+From her unique perspective as both insider and outsider, she illustrates how immersion in the cloistered world—its liturgy, rituals, and sense of community—can add depth to everyday events and enhance our secular lives, regardless of our faith.

 My Ántonia